nagy135/subtube/README.md

 # SXIV integration
 if you add following lines to your sxiv config (~/.config/sxiv/exec/key-handler) you will be able to show video title as notification or remove thumbnails.

-After install of sxiv, create config folder and key handler script like this
+After sxiv installation, create config folder and key handler script like this
 ```
 mkdir -p ~/.config/sxiv/exec
 touch ~/.config/sxiv/exec/key-handler
 ```

-then add this content to a file  (If this case statement already exists, so just copy 4 lines inside.)
+then add this content to the file (If this case statement already exists, so just copy 3 lines inside.)

 ```
 #!/bin/bash